12afaelPereira/12afaelPereira/README.md

 ### Hi there 👋, I'm Rafael.

-I'm a Computer Science Student, who aspires to become a full-stack developer, working on JavaScript Stack.
+I'm a Brazilian Computer Science Student, who aspires to become a full-stack developer, working on JavaScript Stack.
 I'm also interested in the Artificial Intelligence field.

 <br>
 <!--**12afaelPereira/12afaelPereira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->